You have to visit at least once in your lifetime...

 1. Changing landscapes

-It’s not often that you find great lakes, desert, savannah plains, coastal strips, forests and one of the tallest mountains in Africa; the impressive Mount Kilimanjaro.
+It’s not often that you find great lakes, desert, savannah plains, coastal strips, and Mount Kenya.
 The capital city of Nairobi is a busy, bustling hub of people that have come together from all walks of life, intent on preserving Kenya’s natural inheritance and unique culture.

 Off the coast of Kenya is Lamu, Funzi Island and Pate Island to name a few.
 These islands with bleach-white beaches, swinging palms and cyan seas have always attracted adventure seekers and Over the years, these islands have accumulated a cultural identity all its own.
 The impressions of early colonialists, travelers traversing the Indian ocean in search of trade ports and fresh sources of water have all contributed to the changing socio-cultural landscape of both the country and the island.

 Funzi Island offers water sports, diving and the joys of island life

 Kenya’s proximity to the Equator and sheer variety of terrain means that Kenya’s weather patterns are unique to each region.
 Like most equatorial countries, sunshine and humid conditions can be experienced along the coast, while the apex of Kilimanjaro boast snowy peaks, a sight that challenges our preconceived ideas about Africa.
 The plains and deserts of Kenya are expectedly dry.
 However, the torrential rains in summer bring result in lush green foliage, a setting for the amazing spectacle of the Great Migration.